A tourist's guide to regularity structures and singular stochastic PDEs: Regularity structures built from integration operators

 \section{Regularity structures built from integration operators}

+We describe in this section a setting where one can lift a given singular PDE into an equation set on a space of modelled distributions.
+The lift depends on the arbitrary choice of a model on the regularity structure and we will see in Section \ref{SectionSolvingPDEs} that the lifted equation has a unique local in time solution $\bsu=\bsu(\sf M)$ for every model.
+The solution of the initial singular equation will be defined as the reconstruction of this unique $\bsu$.

 The regularity structures used for the study of singular stochastic PDEs have a particular structure that comes from the fixed point formulation of the (system of) PDE(s) under study.
 We concentrate here on the case where only one second order differential operator is involved, typically $\partial_t-\Delta_x$.
-(See Section \ref{SectionBuildingRS} and Appendix \ref{SectionAppendixComments} for comments on the general case.)
-We work then with regularity structures equipped with an operator that plays the role of the convolution operator $(\partial_t-\Delta_x)^{-1}$, involved in the fixed point formulation of the equation under study.
+(See Section \ref{SectionBuildingRS} and Appendix {\sf \ref{SectionAppendixComments}} for comments on the general case.)
+We work then with regularity structures equipped with an operator $\mcI$ that plays the role of the convolution operator $(\partial_t-\Delta_x)^{-1}$, involved in the fixed point formulation of the equation under study.
 This operator is called an abstract integration map; it is introduced in Section \ref{SubsectionIntegrationOperators}.
-One can associate to any given model $({\sf\Pi},{\sf g})$ on $\mathscr{T}$ a notion of admissible $\sf\Pi$-maps; this is done in Section \ref{SubsectionAdmissible}.
-They essentially intertwin the abstract integration map with the convolution operator $(\partial_t-\Delta_x)^{-1}$.
-They are used in Section \ref{SubsectionLiftingK} to lift the latter into a map sending continuously $\mcD^\gamma(T,\sf g)$ into $\mcD^{\gamma+2}(T,\sf g)$, for any positive non-integer $\gamma$, which the abstract integration map fails to do.
-Section \ref{SubsectionAdmissibleModels} is dedicated to constructing admissible models.
-We set the scene in Section \ref{SubsectionOperators}.
+One associates in Section \ref{SubsectionAdmissible} to an abstract integration operator $\mcI$ a notion of admissible $\sf\Pi$-maps, which roughly means that ${\sf \Pi}(\mcI\tau) = (\partial_t-\Delta_x)^{-1}({\sf \Pi}\tau)$.
+For some models $\sf M=(g, \Pi)$ with $\sf \Pi$ admissible, the map $\mcI$ is (essentially) intertwined to the operator $(\partial_t-\Delta_x)^{-1}$ via $\sf \Pi$.
+These particular models play a crucial role in Section \ref{SubsectionLiftingK}.
+We construct therein a model-dependent operator $\mcK^{\sf M}$ that is (essentially) intertwined to $(\partial_t-\Delta_x)^{-1}$ via the reconstruction map ${\sf R}^{\sf M}$, and which also has a regularizing property analogue to a similar property enjoyed by $(\partial_t-\Delta_x)^{-1}$.
+The operator $\mcK^{\sf M}$ will be used in Section \ref{SectionSolvingPDEs} to lift the singular PDE into an equation on a space of modelled distributions.
+The condition that $\sf \Pi$ is admissible has some far reaching consequences and it is not obvious in the first place that one can construct a non-trivial model that is admissible.
+Section \ref{SubsectionAdmissibleModels} is dedicated to constructing a large class of admissible models.

+The main result of this section is Theorem \ref{thm wellposedness of K}, which gives the continuity property of the operator $\mcK^{\sf M}$.